 | Capital Research & Management Co. | Varies by filing date* |

 Institutional investors hold real influence through their votes at shareholder meetings.
-They study company results, market trends, and competitors before they decide where to put money.
+They study company results, market trends, and competitors before deciding where to put money.
 Their input can shape governance changes or push management toward new growth ideas.

 Individual shareholders also play a part.
 Some are employees using stock plans.
 Others simply see long-term potential in hospitality.
 This varied ownership brings different viewpoints that help IHG handle challenges and spot new opportunities.